Cosys-Lab/Cosys-AirSim/docs/annotation.md

   Texture = 2
 ```

-The `Default` setting applies to all types and is what happens when no tag is set for a actor/component.
+The `Default` setting applies to all types and is what happens when no tag is set for na actor/component.
 When set to false, the mesh will not be rendered in the annotation layer.
 When set to true, the mesh will be rendered in the annotation layer with the default value of the layer.